 Arthur Jafa talks about the exhibition, black aesthetics and the impact of black culture on Western culture throughout the 20th and 21st century.
 Jafa also introduces the photographer Ming Smith, the visual artist Frida Orupabo, and Missylanyus’s Youtube channel, whom he invited to exhibit with him.

 Arthur Jafa lives and works in Los Angeles

 Arthur Jafa was born in 1960 in Tupelo, Mississippi, and lives in Los Angeles.
 After his architecture studies, Jafa embarked on a career as a cinematographer.
 He has worked with Spike Lee on the film ”Crooklyn”, with Stanley Kubrick on ”Eyes Wide Shut”, and Julie Dash on ”Daughters of the Dust”, the first film directed by an African-American woman that got distribution over the entire USA.
-Jafa has also made music videos for Beyoncé, Solange, and Jay-Z. At the 2019 Venice Biennale, Arthur Jafa was awarded the Golden Lion for best artist in the central exhibition.
+Jafa has also made music videos for Solange, Kanye West and Jay-Z. At the 2019 Venice Biennale, Arthur Jafa was awarded the Golden Lion for best artist in the central exhibition.

 A mix of created and found moving images